jasonlaska/spherecluster/README.md

 # Examples

 ## Small mix
+We reproduce the "small mix" 2D example from [Section 6.3](http://www.jmlr.org/papers/volume6/banerjee05a/banerjee05a.pdf) in `examples/small_mix.py`.
+We've adjusted the parameters such that one distribution in the mixture has much lower concentration than the other to distinguish between movMF performance and (spherical) k-means which do not estimate weight or concentration parameters.
+We also provide a 3D version of this example in `examples/small_mix_3d.py` for fun.

+Running these scripts will spit out some additional metrics.

 <img src="images/small_mix_2d.png" alt="Small mix 2d" width="500">
 <img src="images/small_mix_3d.png" alt="Small mix 3d" width="500">

+It is clear from the figures that the movMF algorithms do a better job at taking advantage of the concentration estimate.

 ## Document clustering
+We also reproduce [this scikit-learn k-means demo](http://scikit-learn.org/stable/auto_examples/text/document_clustering.html) in `examples/document_clustering.py`.
+The results are different on each run but here's a chart comparing the algorithms' performances for a sample run:

 <img src="images/document_clustering.png" alt="Document clustering" width="800">

+Spherical k-means, which is a simple modification to the standard k-means algorithm performs quite well and should be considered for these kidns of problens.

 # Acknowledgments